 Successful completion of this HND provides you with a nationally recognised qualification at Level 5.
 If you would like to pursue further studies in law post successful completion of this course then you will be eligible for advanced entry to level 5 of the LLB degree at Birmingham City University.
 So as to complete all the core foundation areas of English law you will study modules at levels 5 and 6, it is not possible to directly enter the degree at Level 6 (Year Three).

 - The course is recognised by the Solicitors Regulation Authority and the Bar Standards Board as providing exemptions from the academic stage of training.

 - On successful completion you will exit with a Level 5 Award receiving both the Higher National Diploma and a Certificate in Higher Education.
-This entitles you to progress to the second year of the LLB (Hons) Law course at the University should you wish to continue your studies and gain a qualifying law degree.
+This entitles you to progress to the second year of the LLB (Hons) Law course at the University should you wish to continue your studies.

 - You will attend both the University and Birmingham Metropolitan College, enjoying the advanced facilities of both institutions, and sharing ideas and perspectives with full-time LLB students.

 - You will see inside the legal world on placement modules, gaining confidence, competence and professional contacts such as St Philips Chambers.